LibertyGlobal/appstore-metadata-service/appstore-metadata-service-tests/README.md

 Build and execution from Maven level
 ---

-Local build and execution requires running the following command:
+Local build and execution requires running the following command from inside of the module: ```appstore-metadata-service-tests```

 ```
 mvn clean verify -P tests-for-development